-To the short day and great arc of shadow
+To the short day and the great arc of shadow

-I've come, alas and to the paling hills
+I've come, alas, walking over the pale hills

-When all the colors have vanished from the grass
+Where all the colors have vanished from the grass.

 Which speaks and hears as though it were a woman.

-In such a fashion is this fair woman
+In like manner is this fairest of woman

 Frozen like snow beneath the shadow;